Sathish8472/BookLendingService/README.md

 A single YAML template demonstrates IaC discipline while keeping the setup simple and readable.

 ### **5. Avoiding unnecessary complexity**
-Given the assignment size, patterns like CQRS, Clean Architecture, MediatR, or unit tests were intentionally avoided to keep the service lightweight.
+Given the assignment size, patterns like CQRS, Clean Architecture, MediatR were intentionally avoided to keep the service lightweight.

-## **7. Future Improvements**
+## **8. Future Improvements**
 If this were expanded into a real service:
 - Replace in-memory DB with PostgreSQL or DynamoDB
 - Add authentication/authorization (JWT)